jemgodden/Connect-Four-AI/README.md

 # Connect-Four-AI

+This project is currently a work in progress!

+# Aims

 The aim of this repository is to eventually train an agent to play Connect Four against a human opponent.
 Another aim is to ensure tht the entier project is conducted via object-orientated programming.